About Us

 We are a group of 14/15 year olds at the Godolphin and Latymer School creating and running this project for both the Future Problem Solving competition and as a community impact project where we make a positive and lasting change in our community.

-Our project proposal is attached below if you would like to read through it, and our website will be updated at least weekly so all information on here is up to date!
+Our project proposal and report are attached below if you would like to read through it, and our website will be updated at least weekly so all information on here is up to date!

 PROJECT PROPOSAL